purduerov/X13_Embedded/References/Readme.md

 * `-Wimplicit-fallthrough=2` - Warns if a `case` statement in a switch does not have `break` before the following `case`.
     Writing "fallthrough" or variations (see GCC warnings page) signals that the omission is intentional and no warning is emitted.
 * `-Wcast-qual` - Warns if you cast away `const`-ness of a variable/expression.
-* `-Wignored-qualifier` - Warns if there's a qualifier in a function return type (`const` usually) that does nothing.
+* `-Wignored-qualifiers` - Warns if there's a qualifier in a function return type (`const` usually) that does nothing.
 Possibly misplaced and hiding a bug.
 * `-Wpointer-arith` - Warns if you take the `sizeof` function or void.
 Bad practice and hopefully unintentional.
 * `-Wunsafe-loop-optimizations` - Warns if loop optimizations can't be done because the loop condition is weird.
 * `-Wduplicated-branches` - Warns if two branches in an `if` statement do the same thing.